stefanvuckovic/clojureproject/README.md

 1. Install Leiningen - instructions can be found at http://leiningen.org/
 2. Install MongoDB - instructions can be found at http://docs.mongodb.org/manual/installation/
 3. In cmd, navigate to the directory you want to store this project in and run: git clone https://github.com/stefanvuckovic/clojureproject.git
-4. You need to set up application configuration which is stored in conf/config.json The configuration file looks like this:
+4. You need to set up application configuration which is stored in conf/config.json file.
+The configuration file looks like this:
 ```
 {